zmvaldiv/tracking_ENGS169/tracking_calibration/readme.txt

 Please refer to Calibration_Protocol.pdf for detailed explanation of how to calibrate a new probe.

-Validation:
+VALIDATION:
 Once calibrated, provided is a grid with known spacing to determine your registration error.

-Print out: calib.io_circles_200x150_8x10_18_8.33.pdf
-Place probe different points.
-Save the tracking data for these points and compare with known distances.
+The target plate can be used for determining rotation accuracy.

 Due to printing, the scale might be slightly off.
 ALWAYS confirm circle diameter and spacing with a ruler.

+Translation:
+Print out calib.io_circles_200x150_8x10_18_8.33.pdf
+Place probe different circle points on the grid.
+Save the tracking data for these points and compare with known distances.

+Rotation:
+3D-print the target plate.
+Place probes at different angles aligned with the various angles on the target.
+Save the tracking data for these points and compare with known angles.

+Additionally, 3D slicer has a camera view for immediate feedback on tracking accuracy via the models.
+The view and model are not quantified, nor guarenteed to be accurate.

 It is recommended to ALWAYS use the grid to validate tracking accuracy.